rdevaul/yapCAD/README.md

 everything you are doing happens to lie in the x-y plane.

 So, if you want to do simple 2D drawings, we have you covered.
-If you want to buid a GPU-accelerated constructive solid geometry system, you can do that, too.
+If you want to build a GPU-accelerated constructive solid geometry system, you can do that, too.

+## Note

+This project has been set up using PyScaffold 3.2.3.
+For details and usage information on PyScaffold see https://pyscaffold.org/.